 I am a mother of four, and my journey through each pregnancy was unique.
 I understand the emotional, hormonal and physiological changes that you need to manage through this beautiful experience, from preconception, through pregnancy and after your baby is born.

 Trying to relax is vital during this special time, but it can seem difficult, especially if you have a busy work schedule or already have young children to look after.
+Relaxation can combat stress and develop resilience as this is important.

 Arranging time for regular maternity reflexology treatments throughout your pregnancy can be wonderful for self-care.